 3. Buy an Electric Vehicle

 An electric vehicle will eliminate your need for traditional gasoline, which can save you money at the pump.
 These vehicles can also reduce emissions that are responsible for climate change, dirty air, and damage to the surrounding environment.
-A home charging station for your electric vehicle is easy to have installed and makes re-charging incredibly convenient.
+A home charging station for your electric vehicle is easy to have installed and makes recharging incredibly convenient.

 4. Invest in Solar Panels

 Solar panels are well worth investing in if you live in a sunny part of the world.
 These can reduce your energy bills while also lowering your carbon footprint, so they’re worth looking into if you have the budget.
-In particularly sunny places, solar panels may even pay for themselves in energy savings in just a few years.
+In particularly sunny places, high-quality solar panels may even pay for themselves in energy savings in just a few years.

 5. Skip Driving

 Even if you have an electric vehicle, it’s a good idea to skip driving as often as you can.
 This can be easy if you walk, ride a bike, use a scooter, or even carpool with other people.
 Carpooling, in particular, reduces greenhouse gasses in the environment and can save you money on gas if you don’t have an electric car.
+On the other hand, electric scooters are excellent if you want a personal transporter and don’t want to sit in traffic.
+Plus, if you love the outdoors, there are electric scooters for off-roading that can handle both the city streets and rough terrain.

 6. Meal Prep